up42/up42-py/docs/analytics.md

 # Analytics

+Apply analytics on geospatial data by using workflows with data and processing blocks.

 ## Step 1.
 Create and populate a workflow

 A workflow is a sequence of [data blocks](https://docs.up42.com/processing-platform/blocks/data) and [processing blocks](https://docs.up42.com/processing-platform/blocks/processing).
 It defines an order for operations.